Jerry has been in touch with his thoughts on Wiring DC and DCC:

 Ordering the stops and waiting for the post did not seem like an attractive option so I made my own.

 John’s last post is here.

-A huge big thanks to Jerry and John.
+A huge big thanks to John, and to Jerry for sharing his narrative on Wiring DC and DCC:

 That’s all for today folks.